 Teachers being the most valuable among professions experience the cruel irony of being stripped of their monetary values and some crucial budget allocations.
 The rate of attrition among the teaching field had already increased to about 20%.
-In a third world country like the Philippines, budget cuts mean less incentives for the teachers which promotes their longer stay on the profession.
+In a third world country like the Philippines, budget cuts mean fewer incentives for the teachers which promotes their more extended stay on the profession.

-Budget cuts is a complicated problem that stems out to multiple problems.
-Below is a list of the things our local teachers have to experience constantly as our government fails to establish a more secure environment for teaching.
+Budget cuts is a complicated problem that stems out to multiple issues.
+Below is a list of the things our local teachers have to experience regularly as our government fails to establish a more secure environment for teaching.

 1. Small Pay

-The most obvious implication of budget cut we can heed from the rantings of a normal public school teachers.
-Followed by unsatisfactory increment of lower than 100PHP in your next year, that’s not even the worst of it, sometimes these small fixed salaries are deducted if the school is undergoing a crisis.
-Furthermore, given the small pay they do not have the liberty to choose to cut their working hours, they still have to render overtime hours and be in summer classes they only receive a fraction of money for.
+The most apparent implication of budget cut we can heed from the rantings of a normal public school teacher.
+Followed by an unsatisfactory increment of lower than 100PHP in your next year, that’s not even the worst of it, sometimes these small fixed salaries are deducted if the school is undergoing a crisis.
+Furthermore, given the low pay they do not have the liberty to choose to cut their working hours, they still have to render overtime hours and be in summer classes they only receive a fraction of money for.

 2. Unstable Job

 Since money issues are always a problem for schools, missing budgets, and corrupted program allocation directly affect teachers.
 Sometimes DepEd cut on benefits teachers receive.
 The stability of the job is very questionable as sometimes less medical and social benefits are awarded to hardworking teachers.

 It is no longer a surprise that teachers pay a part of reproducing teaching materials such as photocopies, learning aids such as posters and acetate.
 It had become a constant additional load to able teachers and only when they cannot afford anymore will the cost be passed to their students.